IT'S A BLOCK PARTY!

 Programming gets underway again as the fall season begins.
 Be sure to check us out -- we have something for everyone!

 No registration is required.
 An adult must stay with each child.

 Wednesdays with Miss Mary at 11:30 a.m.

 Mother Goose & Me Returns!

-See her on September 13th for a schedule!
+See her on September 13th for a schedule and a fun time.

 See other issues of KIDSHEET